Registered Psychologists

 Sheila Bower-Jacquard is a registered clinical psychologist who received her M.Sc. from Acadia University.
 She has worked in private practice in Nova Scotia since 2000.
 Prior to working in private practice she worked at Windsor Mental Health in Windsor, NS and taught part time for Acadia University in the Psychology Department and Continuing Education from 1994 to 2010.
 Sheila has extensive experience providing therapy, assessments and interventions for children, adolescents, adults, families and couples.
 Through the assessment process Sheila helps individuals to better understand the cause of their challenges, identify their strengths and develop a plan to work toward their goal of improving their quality of life.
 Sheila also enjoys working with therapy groups, helping to develop skills in a relaxed, social setting.

-Stephanie Johnston, M.A.
+Stephanie Johnston, MA

 Stephanie has a particular interest in working with children and adolescents with anxiety, attentional, and behavioural disorders.
 Working in both hospital and school settings, as well as in her private practice experience, Stephanie has provided consultation to residential group homes; assessment and treatment of children and adolescents with mental health problems; school consultation; parent support and education; community presentations on mental health issues impacting children and adolescents; and psychoeducational assessments to identify underlying difficulties impacting an individual’s learning ability.